Koudela/eArc-router/README.md

 - **Pro**: It is simple and fast.
 - **Contra**: It is not flexible.
-For example if you have a core app and many client apps extending the core app, there is not way the clients can change the flow.
+For example if you have a core app and many client apps extending the core app, there is no way the clients can change the flow.
-Event such basic overwriting techniques as decoration or blacklisting can not be applied to the base controller without decorating every single controller.
+Even such basic overwriting techniques as decoration or blacklisting can not be applied to the base controller without decorating every single controller.

 Perhaps you know the open-closed-principle ([OCP](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle)).
-As you have seen above inheritance is not suitable to implement OCP on a large scale.
+As you have seen above inheritance is not suitable to follow the OCP on a large scale.
 The program flow is not open for modification anymore.
 To overcome this earc/router exposes the calling of the listener/controller on the event tree.